 As shown above in Table 1-5, there have been several community engagement meetings where the public was afforded the opportunity to learn about the proposed project and ask/submit questions and/or comments.
 Details pertaining to the meetings, as well as any comments received, and GSA responses (as necessary) are also included in Appendix B. As part of the overall project planning, two (2) public meetings were held as the proposed project relates specifically to the NEPA process.
-Notices for both meetings were published in the El Paso Times (print and online publications) and were also provided on GSA's BOTA project website (GSA 2024).
-The public notices (including the affidavits of publication) as well as the online versions (including web addresses) and the public meeting presentation are included in Appendix B. Copies of all comments received as well as GSA's responses (as warranted) are also included in Appendix B. As part of the meetings, the public was informed as to where they could review and provide input/comment on the Draft EA.
-Any comments received on the Draft EA, as well as any necessary GSA responses will be included in the Final EIS.
+Notices for both meetings were published in the EI Paso Times (print and online publications) and were also provided on GSA's BOTA project website.
+The public notices (including the affidavits of publication) as well as the online versions (including web addresses) and the public meeting presentation are included in Appendix B. As part of the meetings, the public was informed as to where they could review and provide input/comment on the Draft EIS.
+Additionally, as part of the overall NEPA process, the following agencies were informed of the availability of the Draft EIS for review/comment and/or coordination through publication of the NOA in the Federal Register on September 20, 2024 and through individual email notifications as warranted.
+Any comments received on the Draft EIS, as well as any necessary GSA responses are included in the Final EIS.